dojoengine/book/docs/pages/client/sdk/js/dojojs.md

 # dojo.js

-Dojo.js is the official javascript package for dojo.
+Dojo.js is the official JavaScript package for dojo.
 It contains modular packages for building games and dapps.

 #### Install Dojo